Gareth Gwillim

-Gareth Stuart Gwillim (born 9 January 1983) is an English professional footballer who plays for Ebbsfleet United as a left back.
+Gareth Stuart Gwillim (born 9 January 1983) is an English former professional footballer who played as a left back.

 Career

 Born in Farnborough, London, Gwillim began his career as a junior at Welling United and Crystal Palace, before moving into non-League football, playing for such teams as Farnborough Town, Ashford Town (Kent), Bishop's Stortford and Histon.

 After Histon rejected a formal approach from Dagenham & Redbridge in November 2009, Gwillim eventually signed for Dagenham & Redbridge in June 2010 on a two-year deal.
 Gwillim made his professional debut on 31 August 2010, in a 0–1 defeat in the Football League Trophy against Charlton Athletic.
 After the match, Gwillim publicly announced his plans to usurp Damien McCrory as the club's first-choice left back.
 Gwillim made his debut in the Football League on 21 September 2010.

 On 13 January 2011, Gwillim agreed a loan deal with AFC Wimbledon, playing with them in the 2011 Conference play-off final.
 Gwillim signed permanently for the club in July 2011.
 He then returned to non-league football with Sutton United and Ebbsfleet United.